jameycribbs/hare/README.md

 Now you are ready to go!

-Let's say you have a "data" directory with a file in it called contacts.json.
+Let's say you have a "data" directory with a file in it called "contacts.json".

 The top-level object in Hare is a `Database`.
-It is represented as a directory on your disk.
+It represents the directory on your disk where the JSON files are located.

 To open your database, simply use the `hare.OpenDB` function: